 The City of Alameda's Climate Action and Resiliency Plan (CARP) applies a social vulnerability index, a block group's compounded vulnerability, to better inform strategies to boost community resilience to climate change impacts.
 The index is based on social vulnerability indicators determined by the San Francisco Bay Conservation and Development Commission (BCDC) Adapting to Rising Tides (ART) Program.
 BCDC consulted with an advisory committee comprising community members and working professionals to choose indicators that are measurable, publicly accessible, and relevant in a Bay Area context, and that capture heightened vulnerability.
 A more detailed description of the indicators used in this report can be accessed through the ART Program (Community Indicators for Flood Risk User Guide) and Housing and Community Risk Multiple Hazard Risk Assessment on the Association of Bay Area Governments (ABAG) website.
 Data for these indicators come from the American Community Survey five-year estimates and were compiled by ABAG.
 The metric used in this assessment is a block group, which is a census unit that is between 600 and 3,000 people.
-This assessment analyzes individual indicators, the measure used to represent them, and the threshold for vulnerability.
+This assessment analyzes individual indicators as well as their compounded impact.
+Table G-1 shows the individual indicators, the measure used to represent them, and the threshold for vulnerability.